Skip to main content

 The Erasmus+ Programme supports the improvement of the quality of teaching and learning in kindergartens, primary schools and secondary schools.
 An important objective is to develop students' language and communication skills, to increase their motivation to learn languages and to facilitate the integration of students with special learning needs.
 Student mobility takes place within the Erasmus+ public education and VET sector, and within the mobility projects of the youth sector.
 In the new programme phase starting in 2021, in the public education and VET sector, the "learning mobility of individuals" (KA1) category also offers the possibility to apply for learning mobility, which has generated a lot of interest in the first year, with many people opting for group and short-term learning mobility.

-Teacher Mobility
+Teacher mobility

 The ERASMUS+ in public and VET education provides support for the professional development in an international environment of teachers and school staff.